stanley-fork/ragit/docs/pdl_format.md

 2. embed image files.
 3. force LLMs to output a json with a designated schema.

+There are 2 ways to use pdl.

+1. Use `rag pdl` command.
+Run `rag help pdl` to read its document.
+2. Ragit's pipeline is made of pdl files.
+See `.ragit/prompts/` to check how pdl files are used and test new pdl files.

 ## Language

 Pdl is basically a readable format of LLM messages.
 For example,